 Please use the information below to correct pay.

-Stopping pay in progress to avoid errors
+Stop or pull pay to avoid errors

 You may prevent pay-related errors under the following conditions: